NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Edgewatch Detective Dedication.md

 You become trained in Society or Thievery; if you are already trained in both of these skills, you instead become trained in a skill of your choice.
-You can use Perception instead of Survival to Track, and you gain the [[Feats/Experienced Tracker|Experienced Tracker]] skill feat.
+You can use Perception instead of Survival to Track, and you gain the [[Experienced Tracker|Experienced Tracker]] skill feat.

 **Special** You can't select another dedication feat until you have gained two other feats from the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.5RH1CkZQHYpsOium|Edgewatch Detective]] archetype.